A Survey on Stance Detection for Mis- and Disinformation Identification: Approaches

+In this section, we discuss various ways to use stance detection for mis- and disinformation detection, and list the state-of-the-art results in Table~\ref{tab:sota}.

-Here, we discuss approaches for stance detection in the context of mis- and disinformation detection, {where veracity is modelled as stance detection as outlined in Section~\ref{sec:factuality:fc_as_stance}}.
-One line of such research is the Fake News Challenge. {The competition organisers used weighted accuracy as an evaluation measure (FNC score), assigning a weight of 0.25 to the \emph{unrelated} class, and 0.75 to all others, to mitigate the impact of class imbalance.
-Subsequently, \citet{Retrospective-C18-1158} criticized FNC score and F1-micro, and argued in favour of F1-macro\footnote{{We will refer to F1-{macro} as F1 below.}} instead.} In the competition, most teams used models based on rich hand-crafted features such as words, word embeddings, and sentiment lexicons~\cite{riedel2017simple,Retrospective-C18-1158}. {The top-performing models achieved an F1 of 60.} \citeauthorshort{Retrospective-C18-1158} showed that the most important group of features were the lexical ones, followed by features from topic models, while sentiment analysis did not help. \citeauthorshort{ghanem-etal-2018-stance} investigated {the importance of lexical cue words, and found that \emph{report} and \emph{negation} are most beneficial, while \emph{knowledge} and \emph{denial} are least useful.
-All the above models struggle to learn the \emph{Disagree} class, achieving up to 18 F1, due to major class imbalance.
-In contrast, \emph{Unrelated} is detected almost perfectly by all models with over 99 F1.
-Moreover, \citet{Retrospective-C18-1158} showed that these models exploit the lexical overlap between the headline and the document, but fail when there is a need to model semantic relations or complex negation, or to understand propositional content in general.
-This can be attributed to the use of \emph{(i)}~$n$-grams, \emph{(ii)}~topic models, and \emph{(iii)}~lexicon-based features.}
+\paragraph{Fact-Checking as Stance Detection} Here, we discuss approaches for stance detection in the context of mis- and disinformation detection, where veracity is modelled as stance detection as outlined in Section~\ref{sec:factuality:fc_as_stance}.
+One such line of research is the Fake News Challenge, which used weighted accuracy as an evaluation measure (FNC score), to mitigate the impact of class imbalance.
+Subsequently, \citet{Retrospective-C18-1158} criticized the FNC score and F1-micro, and argued in favour of F1-macro (F1) instead.
+In the competition, most teams used hand-crafted features such as words, word embeddings, and sentiment lexica~\cite{riedel2017simple,Retrospective-C18-1158}. \citet{Retrospective-C18-1158} showed that the most important group of features were the lexical ones, followed by features from topic models, while sentiment analysis did not help. \citet{ghanem-etal-2018-stance} investigated the importance of lexical cues, and found that \emph{report} and \emph{negation} are most beneficial, while \emph{knowledge} and \emph{denial} are least useful.
+All these models struggle to learn the \emph{Disagree} class, achieving up to 18 F1 due to major class imbalance.
+In contrast, \emph{Unrelated} is detected almost perfectly by all models (over 99 F1). \citet{Retrospective-C18-1158} showed that these models exploit the lexical overlap between the headline and the document, but fail when there is a need to model semantic relations or complex negation, or to understand propositional content in general.
+This can be attributed to the use of $n$-grams, topic models, and lexica.